We are always receiving enquiries about divorce – the process, the timelines, how much it costs, what will happen with property and with children…

 The other spouse party is known as the respondent.

-The current fee for filing a divorce application is $930.00 (full fee).
-Applicants who are concession card holders (for example, a Health Care Card) or can demonstrate financial hardship (e.g. little bank savings, no significant assets, low paying employment, etc.), may be entitled to a reduced application fee of $310.00.
+The current fee for filing a application for divorce in Australia is $930.00 (full fee).
+Applicants who are concession card holders (for example, a Health Care Card) or can demonstrate financial hardship (e.g. little bank savings, no significant assets, low paying employment, etc.), maybe entitled to a reduced application fee of $310.00.

 The usual process for service is to employ a process server, who is an independent professional person who, for a fee (usually $100 – $150) personally meets the respondent and ‘serves’ (gives) the documents to them.
 As part of this work, the process server completes an ‘affidavit of service’ which is another court document that is filed with the court and which acts as proof to the court, that the other party knows about the application being filed, and has all the relevant information about the application.